What Should I Do First? A Complete Guideline Step-By-Step

-- Try to have a goal of 20-25% of your income toward retirement.
+Try to have a goal of 20-25% of your income toward retirement.
 Consider a spousal Roth IRA if one person is not working.

 (7) Invest in a Health-Saving Account (HSA: Up to $3,850 Single, $7,750 Family) if you have a high deductible medical plan

 - Select index funds or Bonds for other short-term financial goals (<5 years)

 - Example: Saving for a down payment on house (if applicable to your situation, with a goal of 10-20% down home payment).
 Learn about the OD Mortgage

 (9) Save for your kid’s college fund (if applicable).

-(11) Pay off loans with 3-5%, which includes most house mortgages or private practice business loans
+(11) Pay off loans with 3-5%, which includes most house mortgages or private practice business loans,

 (12) Pay off low-interest loans <3%,